 Books.
 For your younger kids pack a few books that they love and a few that are new.
 Traveling on a plane is a great opportunity to get in quality reading time together.
 If you have an older child who reads on an order such as a Kindle, be sure they have enough books dowloaded before they take off.

-I reached out to my community on the How I Pinch A Penny Facebook page and asked them what tips they would share.
+I reached out to my community on the Savoring The Good Facebook page and asked them what tips they would share.

 This is what they had to say: